alvyn-ly/DoTLeaflet/README.md

 DoT Leaflet also comes with some reserved function names that can be used to view and/or manipulate data for the developer, allowing for functionality that does not exist in the toolkit to be implemented outside to the developer’s needs.

-`passMarkerAddress(address)`:
+`passMarkerAddress(address, zip, getAddr)`:
  - This is called when Google’s Search Bar reverse-geocodes a Marker’s given set of coordinates and locates a standardized location for that data.
- - An address in the form of a `String` will be passed into this function.
+ - An address, ZIP, and getAddr in the form of a `String` will be passed into this function.

-`pushData()`:
+`pushData(JSON)`:
  - This is called when the on-click event is triggered on a marker and gives the full set of info related to the marker’s object it represents.
  - A JSON with all the attributes of the marker’s object will be passed into the function.

-`getDropLocation()`:
+`getDropLocation(Latitude, Longitude, and Marker)`:
  - This is called when the draggable Marker is placed anywhere on the map, and will give the marker’s coordinates and the marker itself.
  - A Latitude, Longitude, and Marker object will be passed into the function, in that order.

-`setAddressInfo()`:
+`setAddressInfo(Longitude, Latitude, Address, Address_Components, Shop)`:
  - This is called when Google Search Bar’s geocoder returns a result depending on what is typed into the Search Bar.
-It provides the Longitude, Latitude, Address, and Address Components.
+It provides the Longitude, Latitude, Address, Address Components, and Shop Number.
- - A Longitude, Latitude, Address, and Address Components will be passed into the function, in that order.
+ - A Longitude, Latitude, Address,Address Components, and Shop Number will be passed into the function, in that order.

 ## 5. To-Do List and Comments